jervis-benjamin/6DOF-Autonomous-Spacecraft-Landing-Simulator/README.md

 ## Project Breakdown
 - Physics:
-  - 6dof dynamics to calculate the spacecrafts state over time
+  - 6dof dynamics to calculate the spacecraft's state over time
   - _Programmed in C++_
 - Controls:
   - Logic that takes in state conditions and outputs force values to keep the spacecraft within trajectory and landing contraints